NasalDaemon/Static-DI/docs/domain-syntax.md

   * It encourages tightly-coupled unary sub-nodes to be either merged into one sub-node or put into a sub-`domain`
 * All sub-nodes must have their dependencies specified via a `di::Depends` list in the node definition, even if the list is empty
   * In clusters, this is optional, but in domains it is mandatory to ensure that nodes are held to the higher standards of the domain
+* Sink traits are not allowed in domains
+  * All connections between nodes in the `domain` must be explicitly defined in the `domain` block

 # Domain syntax